mkiser/WTFJHT/subscribe.md

 > ***Thanks to WTF Just Happened Today I don’t have to read the news more than once a day**.
 My quality of life is higher and I still have a clue about WTF just happened today. –Buster*

+> ***WTFJHT is a lifesaver** - a voice of sanity, reliability, and humanity - coming to us out of the darkness and the chaos. –Susan B.*

+> ***WTFJHT is the only newsletter I let into my inbox**.
+It's brief, clear, and covers the perfect selection of news in the perfect amount of words. –Steffi K.*

-> ***I could not deal with the current administration and the mess they create without WTFJHT** summarizing all the breaking news that interrupts the breaking news.
-Well, I still can’t deal with it, but at least I can understand what is happening a bit better because of WTFJHT! –Connie S.*
+> ***I could not deal with the current administration and the mess they create without WTFJHT**.
+Well, I still can't deal with it, but at least I can understand what is happening because of WTFJHT! –Connie S.*

-> ***Concise, thoughtful newsbites** while carefully cultivating and nurturing my hatred of Trump (alias the bloated tick; alias Voldemort).
-Please do not ever go away.
+> ***Concise, thoughtful newsbites**.
 Without WTFJHT there would be darkness and chaos. –Catherine B.*

-> ***Insightful, clever, and intelligent!** WTF Just Happened Today keeps me abreast of all of the political happenings, and is presented with a viewpoint that I can relate to. –Fran P.*
+> ***Insightful, clever, and intelligent**.
+WTF Just Happened Today keeps me abreast of all of the political happenings, and is presented with a viewpoint that I can relate to. –Fran P.*

 > ***The spirit of WTF's attempt to present all of the dumbfuckery in as non-biased a manner as possible is laudable.** –Joe D.*